lewagon/dotfiles/01-Ruby/05-Regular-Expressions/01-Phone-regexp/README.md

 `true` when the phone number is a valid French phone number:

 - It is valid when starting with a `0` and containing 10 digits
-- It is also valid when starging with `+33` and containing 11 digits
+- It is also valid when starting with `+33` and containing 11 digits

 The method should ignore space or dashes between digits.